robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 a.
 Notice the keys are different.
 b.
 If you want, try again after rebooting the server.
 The keys will stay the same.

 Clearing the suspected malware is out of scope for now, but we will establish alerts for this later.
 This is a good use case for auto-scaling groups and golden-image AMI’s, but that is out of scope for this workshop.

+### Limit S3 Access

 With the EC2 instance isolated and the IAM credentials revoked, we need to stop external access to the S3 bucket next.
 Before we restore the previous configuration, we can quickly make the bucket only accessible from inside the VPC.
 Then we can re-enable encryption.

 31. First, check the configuration of the S3 Endpoint in your environment by going to VPC, Endpoints.
 a.
 Make note of the VPC Endpoint ID